First trip to Africa? You’re in luck!

 You need to be prepared for lots of travel, long drives, and a great deal of time outdoors.

 If you want to know exactly what to take and the practical reasons WHY you need them, then this safari packing list is your new best friend!

 The following list of safari clothing is based on the assumption that you will be sat in a vehicle for the majority of the day, which makes your safari packing list a whole lot easier.

 We are all for sustainable travel and find no need to splurge on expensive safari gear that will only be used once!

 Tips for Safari Clothes Packing

-Choose clothing that is easy to pack, dries quickly and wicks moisture away from the skin.
-Man-made fabrics (such as polyimide) perform better than natural fabrics (such as cotton) and keeps you cooler.
+Choose clothing that is easy to pack, dries quickly, and wicks moisture away from the skin.
+Man-made fabrics (such as polyimide) perform better than natural fabrics (such as cotton) and keep you cooler.

 - Laundry Services

 Laundry services are generally available at camps and lodges, so only pack what you need as luggage space is precious.